thorstenherbst/Angular-18-seed-with-Nx/README.md

 * e2e cypress library
 * api lib (star wars api)

-I am happy to see a shou tout (referal to my github profile).
+I am happy to see a shout out (referal to my github profile).

 ## Integration of Nx